sh3lk/mx/website/docs.md

 - deploy your application on Kubernetes, with components distributed across machines in multiple regions.

-Service Weaver also integrates your application with existing cloud tooling.
+MX also integrates your application with existing cloud tooling.
 Logs are uploaded to [Google Cloud Logging][cloud_logging], metrics are uploaded to [Google Cloud Monitoring][cloud_metrics], traces are uploaded to [Google Cloud Tracing][cloud_trace], etc.